w3c/miniapp-components/docs/explainer.md

 The main differences identified are:

 - __Component resources__.
-MiniApps require specific resource types, including markup languages, and file system structure.
+MiniApps require specific resource types, including markup languages and file system structure.
 - __Component interface__.
 MiniApp components have specific properties and methods.
 Access to global variables and page elements differs in all versions.
 - __Template definition__.
-MiniApps have advanced `{{moustache}}` templating mechanism with data binding and conditional rendering.
+MiniApps have an advanced `{{moustache}}` templating mechanism with data binding and conditional rendering.
 - __Event management__.
 MiniApp event listeners are similar, but developers cannot use the `addEventListener()` method from the logic.
 Event interfaces are different.
 - __Stylesheets__.
 MiniApps are based on CSS3 profiles, with minor additions.
-Imports, properties and rules are similar.
+Imports, properties, and rules are similar.

 #### Component resources

-Depending on the implementation, MiniApp components are defined using specific file formats and resources to describe templates, logic and styles.
+Depending on the implementation, MiniApp components are defined using specific file formats and resources to describe templates, logic, and styles.

 ##### Quick App (Xiaomi, Huawei)